3LawsRobotics/3laws/docs/sources/user_guide/cli.rst

   3laws control-panel run

 .. important::
   This command will start the Control Panel in the foreground.
+Appending an ampersand ``&`` can send it to the background freeing up the terminal for other operations.

 Control Panel service
 =====================